-I ended up an office job for a few years and I hated it!
-Sitting in an office with people I had nothing in common with, doing a job that was literally draining my soul, my energy and made me dread every day.
+I ended up in an office job for a few years and I hated it!
+Sitting in an office with people I had nothing in common with, doing a job that was literally draining my soul and energy and made me dread every day.
 The only thing that kept me going was my dream of being a photographer - not only that but an even more niche dream of being a dog photographer.

-So anyway, I was nowhere near becoming one because I was working in a call centre and was afraid that dream just wouldn’t work out, that I wasn’t good enough and all the fears just kept me back until one day...
+So anyway, I was nowhere near becoming a professional dog photographer because I was working in a call centre and was afraid that dream just wouldn’t work out, that I wasn’t good enough.
+All those fears just kept me back until one day...

 One month later I was borrowing money for my first month’s rent on my studio in Greystones and then one week later I had my first client and I’ve never looked back!